void-linux/void-packages/common/scripts/README.xbps-cycles.md

 enumerate package dependencies.
 This is by far the most time-consuming part of the execution.
 To override the degree of parallelism, use the `-j` option.

+Dependencies can be cached on disk, one file per package, in directory passed with `-c` option.
+On next execution with same option, dependencies are read from file rather than computed.

 Failures should be harmless but, at this early stage, unlikely to be pretty or even helpful.